 refugi gallina pelada 15 JUL 2011

-By the time you reached the peak it was in thick cloud. you took out a visitor's book from an iron box brazed to a post, and used the biro to write *we can't see anything*
+By the time you reached the peak it was in thick cloud.
+You found a book in an iron box brazed to a post, and used the biro to write *we can't see anything*

-The unseasonal rain brought the mushrooms out early. *Crecen mucho* said the baker at Pobla de Lillet, putting loaves and biscuits into bags: her brothers were in the mountains as we were speaking, she said, surrounded by jars of mushrooms on the shelves.
-That was lower down.
+The rain brought the mushrooms out early. *Crecen mucho* said the baker at Pobla de Lillet, putting loaves and biscuits into bags: her brothers were in the mountains now, she said, as we were speaking, surrounded by jars of mushrooms on the shelves.

 [Insert: image: pets de llops]